 In total there were two: the NetWars and the final course-specific CTF on Saturday.
 The difference between the two is that NetWars is cross-course, meaning your team can include people attending other classes, while the Saturday CTF is dedicated to your specific course.

-For NetWars, I teamed up with three classmates, I know… probably not the best choice in terms of bonding, but with a long term goal .
-None of us knew each other very well, but we figured it would be a great chance to test the skills, know each other’s strengths and weaknesses and also understand how the CTF platform worked.
-Competition was extremely hard, at the point that several team gave up mid competition.
-We ended up finishing in 4th place, which honestly felt like a very good result considering it was our first time working together, so we decided to team up also for our course CTF.
+For NetWars, I teamed up with three classmates, I know… probably not the best choice in terms of bonding, but I had a long term goal.
+None of us knew each other very well, but we figured it would be a great chance to test our skills, find out each other’s strengths and weaknesses, and also understand how the CTF platform worked.
+The competition was extremely hard, to the point that several teams gave up mid-competition.
+We ended up finishing in 4th place, which honestly felt like a very good result considering it was our first time working together, so we decided to also team up for our course CTF.

-From the start, the challenges felt doable, our team communication was smooth, our division of tasks worked perfectly and we quickly achived the first place.
-While other teams were still struggling to solve early stages, we were close to the end.
-I don’t know if the CTF was easier than expected, or if we were just really in sync, but it worked.
-With about two hours left, we secured the win and we brought the winner’s coin home.
+From the start, the challenges felt doable, our team communication was smooth, our division of tasks worked perfectly and we quickly achieved first place.
+While other teams were still struggling to solve the early stages, we were close to the end.
+I don’t know if the CTF was easier than expected, or if we were just really in sync, but everything clicked.
+With about two hours left, we secured the win and brought the winner’s coin home.
 It was the perfect way to wrap up the week: not just because of the win, but because we felt like we’d actually grown, both individually and as a team.

-During the class days, I focused on understanding the content, not just memorizing it.
-I didn’t worry too much about the books, instead, I tried to connect the topics to my daily work, asking myself how I could apply what I was learning.
+During class days I focused on understanding the content, not just memorizing it.
+I didn’t worry too much about the books.
+Instead, I tried to connect the topics to my daily work, asking myself how I could apply what I was learning.
 I took lots of handwritten notes based on what the instructor said, which turned out to be a gold mine.

 After the course ended, I began my preparation.
 I carefully read all the books from beginning to end.
 What really surprised me was how much I already remembered, probably thanks to how clearly the instructor explained everything during the week, which made the reading process much smoother.